fourstepper/fourstepper/README.md

 See also my [online identity](https://keyoxide.org/me%40robinopletal.com).

+## Where are your repositories?

+I work on most of my projects using [Codeberg](https://codeberg.org/fourstepper).

 ## What I do?

 - Infrastructure Engineer / SRE / "DevOps Engineer" at [Heureka Group](https://heureka.group/cz-en/)